 - Noisy so you might wanna carry some earplugs

 At first glance, the Rogue is a groundbreaking new helmet from Bell.
 If we look at it from an application standpoint.
-It will cater to the riders who want an open-face helmet with some extra protection.
-It falls under the coolest motorcycle helmets category that offers many additional features that a standard half helmet does not have.
+It will cater to riders who want an open-face helmet with some extra protection.
+It falls under the coolest motorcycle helmet category which offers many additional features that a standard half helmet does not have.

 This helmet’s shape is an intermediate oval, and it is going to fit perfectly with most audiences.
-The shell comprises carbon and fiberglass resigns that helps the helmet be lighter and more rigid than the polycarbonate helmets.
+The shell comprises carbon and fiberglass resigns that help the helmet be lighter and more rigid than the polycarbonate helmets.
 Do note that it does not have any vents on its shell as it is an open face helmet.
-You will be getting a lot of airflow, nonetheless.
+You will be getting a lot of airflows, nonetheless.

 Whether you are a sportbike rider, cruiser rider, or Harley rider, if you are used to wearing a half helmet, you will want something that gives you a little more coverage and stylish looks.
 The Belle Rogue is one of the cool motorcycle helmets that you should be evaluating.